-*UPDATE: the Planning Act 2016 has commenced since this article was written, refer to updated information on our website regarding the >Development Application Process.*
+*UPDATE: the Planning Act 2016 has commenced since this article was written, refer to updated information on our website by clicking the button below:

 Developments generally fall into one of three major categories, being “self-assessable”, “code assessable” or “impact assessable” under a Council Planning Scheme.
 These assessments are managed by Councils under the rules and development assessment system contained in the legislation that regulates planning in Queensland, the Sustainable Planning Act 2009 (SPA).
 The SPA covers the planning instruments against which development applications (DAs) are to be assessed; their assessment; and appeals in the Planning and Environment Court.

 In preparing a planning scheme and allocating zones, Council predetermines what types of land uses and other development are appropriate in each of the zones.
 Development that is anticipated and perceived to have manageable impacts is typically listed as self-assessable or code assessable.
 Self-assessable development does not require a DA under a planning scheme where it is fully compliant with all the applicable codes identified.
 Only if a proposal does not comply will it then trigger a DA to enable Council to assess the areas of non-compliance and that DA would be code assessable.

 The planning scheme can also trigger a code assessable DA outright, and in those circumstances these types of development are predetermined by Council to be appropriate for an area where complying with the relevant development standards in the identified applicable codes.
 A code assessable DA does not have to be advertised to the public due to its compliance with local planning provisions.
 Neighbours and the public can still make a submission to the Council about it, however they have no formal rights of submission or appeal.
 Councils can only refuse a code assessable DA if it does not comply with the relevant codes and/or there are insurmountable engineering constraints.